-All fires or possible fires must be reported to the Eastern Washington University Police Department.
-This can be done by calling 911 in the event of an emergency or dispatch at 509.359.7676.
-In addition to the Eastern Washington University Police Department, fires may also be reported to the on-call RLC's, Chief Housing Officer, Dean of Students, apartment managers, or Vice President for Business and Finance.
+All fires or suspected fires must be reported to the EWU Police Department.
+This can be done by calling 911 in the event of a fire, or calling 509.359.7676 to report a fire that occurred previously.
+In addition to the EWU Police Department, fires may also be reported to the on-call RLC's, Chief Housing Officer, Dean of Students, apartment managers, or Vice President for Business and Finance.